Ks89/My-MEAN-website-server/README.md

 - `npm start`
 - all REST services will be available at http://localhost:3001

+## How to start (production mode)
+- cd 'main folder of this project'
+- `npm run prod:start`
+- all REST services will be available at http://localhost:3000
+- to stop use `npm run prod:stop`

 ## Features
 Work in progress... (this is only an alpha, please be patient)